iradu89/OnlineLibrary/README.md

 ## Additional details
 App will have Spring Security implementation.
 All forms and fields will have validation with a message displayed to the user.

+## Web scraper
+In the testing phase of the app a web scraper will be created to automatically import books from the best-selling list of books on wikipedia.
+It will be helpful because it will automatically work for all the team-members and they won't have to manually add books for testing.